The Paris is in the Île-de-France region

 Paris has a population of more than 2.5 million people, and the city is divided into 20 "arrondissements" (districts) which are numbered 1 to 20.

 The river Seine divides the city into the Rive Gauche on the south and the Rive Droite on the north banks of the river.
 The river is still very busy with commercial barges transporting cargo in and out, there is also much

-The historical name for the city is Parisii by the Gauls, however the Romans arrived in 52 B.C. and changed the name to Lutetia
+The historical name for the city is Parisii and given by the Gauls, however the Romans arrived in 52 B.C. and changed the name to Lutetia

 Views of Paris and the river Seine